twoplustwoone/TwoPlusTwoOne/README.md

 ## 📚 Learning & Growth

-I'm continuously expanding my knowledge through resources like *The Art of Game Design* by Jesse Schell, participating in game jams, and engaging with game development communities.
+I'm continuously expanding my knowledge through books, participating in programming events, and engaging with game development communities.
 I love blending my programming skills with my passion for storytelling to create games that are both technically robust and emotionally engaging.

 ---